thegreenrobot/littlechef-rackspace/README.md

 ## Rackspace List Images

 List the images with your associated region.
-Handy for NextGen servers (all uuids).
+Handy for finding the image you want to create.

 ```
 $ fix-rackspace list-images